-The School of Stage and Screen at Western Carolina University is thrilled to announce our 2021/2022 Mainstage Season which features an array of Shakespearian classics, a beloved rock musical, a ghoulish musical comedy, a student produced web series, and our annual student film festival.
+The School of Stage and Screen at Western Carolina University is proud to announce our 2022/2023 Mainstage Season which features an array of shows including an ensemble of pioneers on the Frontier, a comedic murder mystery, a sister who processes her grief through D&D, a student produced web series, and our annual student film festival.

 This year, for the first time ever, the student produced web series is slated as a mainstage production.
 Film students will work to write a 5-episode Sci-Fi web series, pairing with theatre students to bring the series to fruition.
 Students will work as showrunners, writers, directors, producers and much more.
 The series will move into production early in the spring semester.

 More information coming soon.

 The epic struggle between good and evil comes to life on stage in the musical phenomenon, Jekyll & Hyde.
 Based on the classic story by Robert Louis Stevenson and featuring a thrilling score of pop rock hits from multi-Grammy- and Tony-nominated Frank Wildhorn and double-Oscar- and Grammy-winning Leslie Bricusse, Jekyll & Hyde has mesmerized audiences the world over.

 Rounding out the 2021/2022 Stage and Screen season is the most exciting single night of the academic year, the Controlled Chaos Film Festival, a celebration of numerous narrative and documentary films created by the students in the Film and Television Production program.
 Controlled Chaos will be held on April 29th in the Performance Hall at the Bardo Arts Center.